-The Cisco Unified TAPI Service Provider (Cisco Unified TSP) allows developers to create customized IP telephony applications for Cisco users; for example, voice mail with other TAPI-compliant systems, automatic call distribution (ACD), and caller ID screen pops.
-Cisco Unified TSP enables the Cisco Unified Communications system (Cisco Unified CallManager) to understand commands from a user-level TAPI application.
+The Cisco Unified TAPI Service Provider (Cisco Unified TSP) allows developers to create customized IP telephony applications for Cisco users; for example, voice messaging with other TAPI-compliant systems, automatic call distribution (ACD), and caller ID screen pop-ups.
+Cisco Unified TSP lets the Cisco Unified Communications Manager understand commands from a user-level TAPI application.

 The Cisco Unified TAPI solution allows you to install multiple Cisco Unified TAPI Service Providers (TSPs) on the same machine.
 This configuration allows TAPI applications to increase the number of lines that can be supported and to increase the amount of call traffic.
-Configure each Cisco Unified TSP with a different username and password that is administered in the Cisco Unified CallManager Directory.
+Configure each Cisco Unified TSP with a different username and password that is administered in the Cisco Unified Communications

+Manager Directory.
 Configure each user in the Directory, so no two users are associated to the same device.
-TSPs in the multiple TSP system do not communicate with each other and create a separate computer telephony integration (CTI) connection to the Cisco Unified CallManager.
+TSPs in the multiple TSP system do not communicate with each other and create a separate computer telephony integration (CTI) connection to the Cisco Unified Communications Manager.

-If you have upgraded to Cisco Unified CallManager 5.0, you must upgrade the TAPI client software on any application server or client workstation on which your TAPI applications are installed.
+If you have upgraded to Cisco Unified Communications Manager 6.0(1), you must upgrade the TAPI client software on any application server or client workstation on which your TAPI applications are installed.
 If you do not upgrade the TAPI client, your application will fail to initialize.
-To upgrade, download the appropriate client from the Cisco Unified CallManager Administration pages as described in the "Installing the Cisco Unified TSP" section.
+To upgrade, download the appropriate client from Cisco Unified Communications Manager Administration, as described in the "Installing the Cisco Unified TSP" section.

-The upgraded TAPI client software does not work with previous releases of Cisco Unified CallManager.
+The upgraded TAPI client software does not work with previous releases of Cisco Unified Communications Manager.